HazyResearch/dd-biolib/README.md

-# DeepDive Biomedical Library
+# Snorkel Biomedical Tools

-This module consists of tools for iterating over biomedical document collections, interacting with biomedical ontologies, and creating dictionaries for labeling entity candidates.
+This module consists of tools for iterating over biomedical document collections, interacting with biomedical ontologies, and creating dictionaries for labeling entities.

 ## Installing ddbiolib